 Conclusion: Your Journey to Financial Independence

 The 4% rule makes retirement feel achievable.
-Save consistently, prioritize low-cost funds, and keep spending intentional.
-Revisit your plan yearly so your strategy evolves as life does.
+Save consistently, keep costs low, and spend with intent.
+Revisit your plan yearly so it evolves with your life.

 This content is for informational purposes only and not financial advice.
 Consult a professional before making financial decisions.